chinarjoshi/meteorological-query-tool/README.txt

 The purpose of the MQT is to provide a statistical representation of climate data from 30 years ago to today from numerous stations across the United States.
 This is done though the use of the National Climate Data Center's database and a web application to provide a seamless user interface.
-All queries are done in log(n) time complexity due to the use of SQL indexes.
+All queries are conducted in log(n) time complexity due to the use of SQL indexes.
 The user can query data from a specific date or create a visualization of climate trends using the Matplotlib library.

 The followning languages and techonologies are used in the implementation: